vg-robin/gutenberg/packages/editor/README.md

 _Parameters_

 -   _props_ `Object`: Props.
--   _props.children_ `React.ReactElement`: Children to be rendered.
+-   _props.children_ `React.ReactNode`: Children to be rendered.

 _Returns_

--   `React.ReactElement`: The component to be rendered or null if there are headings.
+-   `React.ReactNode`: The component to be rendered or null if there are headings.

 ### EditorHistoryRedo